How I Built ShipDauRoi and Reached Top 50 on the App Store

 The Idea

-In 2017, I was an iOS developer at Savvycom, building apps for international clients.
-On the side, I noticed a gap in Vietnam's logistics market: small shop owners on Facebook and Instagram needed affordable shipping, but existing services were either too expensive or too slow.
+In 2017, I noticed a gap in Vietnam's logistics market: small shop owners on Facebook and Instagram needed affordable shipping, and existing services were too expensive or too slow.

-The idea was simple: build an app that connects small shops with freelance shippers in their area.
-Think of it as an Uber for package delivery.
+The idea: an app connecting small shops with freelance shippers nearby.
+An Uber for package delivery.

 Building the MVP

-I had no co-founder, no funding, and a full-time job.
+No co-founder, no funding.
 Here's how I built the first version:

 Tech Stack

-• iOS (Swift) — I built the iOS app first since that was my expertise
+- iOS (Swift): built first, since that was my expertise

-• Google Maps SDK — For real-time tracking and route visualization
+- Google Maps SDK: live tracking and route drawing

 Timeline